iotorlabs/iotor/README.md

 Finally `cmake` and `make`

 ## Why not PlatformIO
-PlatformIO suppose to create an open source ecosystem for IoT development, cross-platform build system and library manager.It has built a lot of great tools, especially `PlatformIO IDE for Atom`, support so may series boards.
+PlatformIO suppose to create an open source ecosystem for IoT development, cross-platform build system and library manager.
+It has built a lot of great tools, especially `PlatformIO IDE for Atom`, support so may series boards.
 However, due to its characteristics of hardware support, we can not use Arduino compatible board the first time, such as [Arduino_STM32](https://github.com/rogerclarkmelbourne/Arduino_STM32).

 There are some advantages compared to PlatformIO.